Research has the power to make the world a better place. For this to happen, researchers have a responsibility to do more inclusive research.

 dscout note: dscout’s Test Mode for Diary missions allows you to move through your mission from a scout’s point of view before launching.
 Invite yourself and other members of your team to test for inclusive questions, wording, and framing.

 dscout note: Check your demographic representation before finalizing your recruit and inviting scouts to a paid mission.
-Use the Summary View within your screener to see the demographic breakdown of your selected scouts.
+Use the Closed-Ended Responses View within your screener to see the demographic breakdown of your selected scouts.

 dscout note: Use mission instructions and screener teasers to clearly state what will be required of Scouts.
 If Scouts have the flexibility to opt out of specific questions, be sure to set that expectation within the instructions or question prompt.
 You can also use checkpoint questions for sensitive communications throughout a mission script.